themerdev/themer/README.md

 ### Create your own template

+To create your own template, create a JavaScript file that exports (CommonJS-style) a `render` function, like so:

     exports.render = function(colors, options) {

       // colors is an object that will have one or both keys: 'light' and